Cale/open-hamclock-backend/PROJECT_STATUS.md

 - [x] [ham/HamClock/fetchRBN.pl](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/ham/HamClock/fetchRBN.pl)

 ### Static Files
+These files never change or are unlikely to need change any time soon.
 - [x] [ham/HamClock/cities2.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/ham/HamClock/cities2.txt) - we did not update this file as it appears to require no change
 - [x] [ham/HamClock/NOAASpaceWx/rank2_coeffs.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/ham/HamClock/NOAASpaceWX/rank2_coeffs.txt) - we did not update this file as it appears to require no change